 After our our course, I headed off the to shower to clean up.
 But when I reached there, I was very puzzled.
 I see shower heads … but where are the doors?
 Where are the curtains?
 Huh?

 And that’s when I saw a lady showering … naked … She looked so noncholant.
 Like it was natural for her.
 And then two of the ladies from aquagym started to strip off their swimming costumes while all the time, chatting animatedly to each other.

 I..
 Uhm… Ehm… Uh…

 My heart just sank momentarily … I don’t want to show my naked self!
-I felt so panicky and so out of place that zoom!
-I just jumped in and jumped out of the shower and hurriedly found a corner to dry myself and put on my regular clothes and get the heck out of there.
+I felt so panicky and so out of place that I just jumped in and jumped out of the shower and hurriedly found a corner to dry myself and put on my regular clothes and got the heck out of there.

 I know.
 I know.
 It’s just me.
 Most Europeans wouldn’t bat an eye to nudity.
-There are even topless women on Italian television … but nevertheless … I feel so shy uncovering myself in the open …
+There are even topless women on Italian television.
+But nevertheless, I feel so shy uncovering myself in the open …